-Git training is available as "online live training" or "onsite live training".
-Online live training (also known as "remote live training") is conducted via an interactive remote desktop.
-Onsite live training can be conducted locally on customer premises in Mississippi or in Govtra corporate training centers in Mississippi.
+GIT training is offered in two formats: "online live training" and "onsite live training."
+Online live training, also known as "remote live training," is conducted via an interactive remote desktop environment.
+Onsite live training can be arranged at customer premises in Mississippi or at NobleProg’s corporate training centers in Mississippi.

-Govtra -- Your Local Training Provider for Government
+NobleProg -- Your Local Training Provider for government professionals.

 Flowood, MS – Regus at Market Street